Is Cyprus about to be dragged into a war between Israel and Hezbollah?

 For one, it could do exactly what it threatened to do: Hit Israeli targets in Cyprus.

-Or at least, that’s the possibility Amal Saad-Ghorayeb, author of Hizbu’llah: Politics and Religion, described to Al Jazeera.
+Or at least, that’s the possibility Amal Saad, author of Hizbu’llah: Politics and Religion, described to Al Jazeera.

-An attack “would … be devastating for Cyprus economically” according to Saad-Ghorayeb.
+An attack “would … be devastating for Cyprus economically” according to Saad.

-“There have – I think – been protests about this in the past from opposition politicians in Cyprus about how dangerous this policy [allowing its territory to be used in a conflict] is for its economy and security,” Saad-Ghorayeb added.
+“There have – I think – been protests about this in the past from opposition politicians in Cyprus about how dangerous this policy [allowing its territory to be used in a conflict] is for its economy and security,” Saad added.

 Other analysts are less convinced that Hezbollah would actually hit Cyprus due to the regional implications.